 With regard to our international operations, we frequently enter into transactions in currencies other than the U.S. dollar.
 As a result, our revenues, expenses and cash flows are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the euro, British pound, Australian dollar, and Japanese yen.
-For the three months ended March 31, 2012 and 2011, 35% and 33%, respectively, of our revenue was generated in locations outside the United States.
-During the same periods, 28% of our revenue was in currencies other than the U.S. dollar, as are some of the associated expenses.
+For the three months ended June 30, 2012 and 2011, 42% and 40%, respectively, of our revenue was generated in locations outside the United States.
+For the six months ended June 30, 2012 and 2011, 41% and 39%, respectively, of our revenue was generated in locations outside the United States.
+During the three months ended June 30, 2012 and 2011, 30% and 29%, respectively, of our revenue was in currencies other than the U.S. dollar, as are some of the associated expenses.
+During both the six months ended June 30, 2012 and 2011, 29% of our revenue was in currencies other than the U.S. dollar, as are some of the associated expenses.
 In periods when the U.S. dollar declines in value as compared to the foreign currencies in which we conduct business, our foreign currency-based revenues and expenses generally increase in value when translated into U.S. dollars.
 We expect our foreign currency-based revenue to increase in absolute dollars and as a percentage of total revenue.